Voted “Best Local Author” by Kansas City Magazine

 The rhythm and rhymes encourage a read-along and sing-along with adults.
 The repetitive “B” sound is good practice for early readers and helpful with linguistic development for those learning to talk.
 Listen to the Bop Bop Dinosaur song here.

 Hark!
 It’s Harold the Angel encourages readers to discover their own talents and reminds them that a little practice can boost their confidence to do amazing things.
 Cosgrove’s original tale puts a clever twist on the traditional Christmas carol we all know and love.
 Rob Peter’s beautiful illustrations bring the story to life.
+Listen to the recording of the song here.

 Essays for Grown-up Fans!